NCI Funded Research Portfolio

 Big Data Scientist Training Enhancement Program

-The NCI/Veterans Health Administration’s Big Data Scientist Training Enhancement Program (BD-STEP) is a one-year post-doctoral fellowship that develops the next generation of data scientists using the VA’s rich healthcare data resources.
+The NCI/Veterans Health Administration’s Big Data Scientist Training Enhancement Program (BD-STEP) is a two-year post-doctoral fellowship that develops the next generation of data scientists using the VA’s rich healthcare data resources.
 Fellows from diverse scientific backgrounds are matched to VA medical centers across the country, where they work with clinicians and use data science to address important questions in cancer research and care.